 The Magic Christian (1969, Commonwealth) Vincent agreed to appear in a small role in this wild satire written by Terry Southern and starring Peter Sellers and Ringo Starr.
 Unfortunately, the shooting of The Conqueror Worm ran on longer than expected and he had to miss the opportunity.
 Too bad, as he'd have been in good company with cameos by Laurence Harvey, Yul Brynner, Roman Polanski, Raquel Welch and Christopher Lee (as Dracula!).

-Taste the Blood of Dracula (1970, Hammer) In this third sequel to Christopher Lee's classic Horror of Dracula (1958), Price was to have been second-billed as the vampire count's antagonist.
-But, once again, shooting on Cry of the Banshee ran long, and Vincent's role was given to Geoffrey Keen.
+Taste the Blood of Dracula (1970, Hammer) In this third sequel to Christopher Lee's classic Horror of Dracula (1958), rumors persist that Price was to have been second-billed as the vampire count's antagonist.
+No truth to this, unfortunately.
 He never did get the chance to appear in a Hammer film, more's the pity!

 Dunwich Horror (1970, AIP) This could have been great!
 The original production of this H. P. Lovecraft adaptation (to be titled simply Dunwich) was to have starred Vincent Price (as Professor Armitage), Peter Fonda (as Wilbur Whately), Boris Karloff (as Old Whately), and Gloria Swanson (as Lavinia)!
 Karloff died and Vincent was too busy with other commitments.
 Who knows what the former silent movie star, Gloria Swanson, did instead!